 - “The decision to perform surgery in patients with predominantly axial (mechanical low back pain) pain should be made with the understanding that many patients may not respond to the treatment.”

-What is being said in the above research and the below research is, these surgeries may not be as helpful as doctors thought.
+What is being said in the above research and the below research is, spinal fusions may not be as helpful as doctors thought.

 Why are total disc replacement surgeries becoming much less popular?